glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 wrangler init celso-io --site
 ```

 This will both create a [wrangler.toml][8] file and a [workers-site][9] subdirectory with the source code that will handle your website's requests.
-You can go throught [this source][10] if you want to understand how the engine interacts with the [Workers KV][11] database (where your blog static files will be stored) and serves each HTTP request.
+You can go through [this source][10] if you want to understand how the engine interacts with the [Workers KV][11] database (where your blog static files will be stored) and serves each HTTP request.

 My repo was previously initialized, you can check my [wrangler.toml][8] file: